vaikunthd/Prediction-of-Agricultural-N2O-Emissions/README.md

 This project focuses on predicting agricultural nitrous oxide (N2O) emissions using machine learning techniques.

+## 📝 Background

+Nitrous oxide (N₂O) is a potent greenhouse gas emitted from agricultural activities, significantly contributing to climate change.
+Accurate prediction of N₂O emissions can help inform sustainable agricultural practices and policy decisions.
+This project aims to leverage machine learning to model and predict N₂O emissions based on environmental and agricultural data.

 ## Project Overview

 The goal of this project is to: